I come from a family of educators.

-From my mother who taught literature and composition, to family and friends, my life’s been full of teachers, which means I’ve had a front row seat to many instances of student shock when they catch their instructors out leading total, normal-people lives.
+From my mother who taught literature and composition, to family and friends, my life’s been full of teachers, so I’ve had multiple front row seats to student shock when they catch their instructors out leading total, normal-people lives.
 Their surprise is always hilarious.
-It’s also a really telling indicator that they never thought about their teachers’ lives beyond a classroom.
+People just never seem to consider that their teachers have actual lives that don’t center on the classroom.

 I think a lot of us have a similar relationship with the people we serve as freelancers — meaning that our understanding of business pretty much stops at what we’re exposed to in our daily lives.